-Graphic clips can contain multiple text and shape layers, similar to layers in Photoshop.
-These layers can be edited as a single clip in your sequence.
-When you create a text or shape layer, a graphic clip containing that layer is created in your timeline, at the playhead location.
-If you already have a graphic clip selected in your sequence, then the text or shape layer you create gets added to the existing graphic clip.
+Premiere Graphics can contain multiple text, shape, and clip layers, similar to layers in Photoshop.
+Multiple layers can be contained inside a single Graphic track item in your sequence.
+When you create a new layer, a graphic clip containing that layer is added to your timeline, starting at the playhead location.
+If you already have a graphic track item selected, then the next layer you create gets added to the existing graphic clip.

-Any graphics you create in Premiere Pro can be exported as a Motion Graphics template (.mogrt) to Creative Cloud libraries or your local disk for sharing or reuse.
+Any graphics you create in Premiere Pro can be exported as a Motion Graphics Template (.mogrt) to Local Templates Folder, Local Drive, and Creative Cloud Libraries for sharing or reuse.

-You can create a graphic clip even if the sequence does not contain any video clips.
+You can create Graphic Layers even if the sequence does not yet contain any video clips.

-You can add image and video sources as layers within your graphic.
+You can add still image and video clips as layers within your graphic.
 You can create clip layers using one of the following methods: